adaltas/node-ron/docs/schema.md

 ---------------------
 Define or retrieve temporal definition.
-Marking a schema as temporal will transparently add two new date properties, the date when the record was created (by default "creation"), and the date when the record was last updated (by default "modification").
+Marking a schema as temporal will transparently add two new date properties, the date when the record was created (by default "cdate"), and the date when the record was last updated (by default "mdate").

 <a name="unique"></a>`unique([property])`